Table of Contents

 North and East Sri Lanka are still underdeveloped and there is a long way to go before it is fully recovered.
 There was no significant improvement or maintenance of the infrastructure such as roads, rail, electricity grids and telephone during the war.
 But, after thirty years, the government has launched many projects to normalize the infrastructure since 2009.

-Most of the east coast cities have also been popular destinations, where tourists can enjoy the fresh fish items.
-The fishing industry is the major lively hood of the people here and east coast contribute for a considerable amount of fish harvest in the island.
+Most of the east coast cities have also been popular destinations, where tourists can enjoy fresh fish items.
+The fishing industry is the major lively hood of the people here and the east coast contribute to a considerable amount of fish harvest on the island.
 Therefore the fish items are very common here and also very affordable.
 Animal husbandry and agriculture are the other most important income generators for the people here.

 When to go

 April to November is the best period to travel in North-East Sri Lanka.
 During these six months, the weather is very suitable for outdoor activities.
 Rainfall at its lowest and warm sunny days is prevailing most of the time.
-Rest of the year considered not to be very suitable for holidays in this part of the country due to the influence of monsoon.
+Rest of the year (November to April) considered not to be very suitable for holidays in North-East Sri Lanka due to the influence of monsoon.

 There are a large number of attractions in the North and East Sri Lanka.
 These attractions include religious monuments, natural attractions, historical places and attractions with a colonial touch.
 Some of the most important attraction of the region are Thiriyaya, Somawathiya, Nallur temple, Jaffna and Trincomalee forts, swami rock and Nagadeepa.

 Rajagala archaeological site is located in the Gramaseva division of Rajagalatenna in Ampara district.
 Rajagalatenna believed to be a Buddhist monastery about 2500 years earlier.
 Archaeologists believe that there had been a large number of Buddhist monks residing in this temple and the number of resident monks estimated to be around 2500.